iseakash/end-to-end-ml-project/README.md

         Two important configurations required for elastic beanstalk:

         Create an extention folder named ".ebextensions".
         Create a "python_config" file inside it.
             - Purpose: Tell elastic bean the entry point of my application.
             - Keep the app file name same as first name mentioned in this config file.
             - Can remove "debug=True" in the app run.

+Step 7:

+    On AWS console,

+        Go to Elastic Beanstalk and create an instance (a linux m/c) having environment & setup.
+            - Create a new application with some name.
+            - Select platform as "python3.8" and application code as "sample application".

+        Create a Code Pipeline to integrate Github repository with Elastic Beanstalk.
+            - This will help in stting up Continuous Delivery Pipeline.
+            - Go to Code Pipeline in AWS and create a new pipeline with same name may be.
+            - Select Source provider as "GitHub version 1", click confirm to authorise, select specific repository and branch as "main" and use GitHub webhook.
+            - Skip Build Provider and in Deploy, select "AWS Elastic Beanstalk", select application name and environment name.